This post may contain affiliate links. We earn a commission when using these links. Learn more

 Although Locast is only available in a select number of cities, it is available on a wide selection of platforms and devices, including PCs, laptops, tablets, and mobile devices.
 The long list of supported devices makes Locast a good service to access at home or on the go.

-Here are the platforms Locast can currently be accessed through:
+Platforms Locast can currently be accessed on:

 - Amazon Fire TV

 - iOS mobile